brickrefinery/l-lang-spec/README.md

 Commands 2-4 are used to create the actual shapes of blocks and such.
 We're not going to address them in the standard here, and instead use pre-defined blocks for our code.
 These blocks, in turn, use several of those 2-4 commands to create each block, but that's all handled behind the scenes.

 The comments and META commands have several official options that can be found in the file spec, linked above.
 For our programs we're going to largely limit ourselves to the defaults.
-A simple ldraw file might then look like this:
+A simple LDraw file might then look like this:

 ```l-lang
 0 Name: Sample Program